Documents Needed for Claiming HRA Exemption in FY 2024-25

 Overview of Key Documents Required

-Rent Receipts – Proof of rent payment.
+Rent Receipts – Primary proof of rent paid.

-Rental Agreement – Legally binding proof of tenancy.
+Rental Agreement – Legal evidence of tenancy.

-Landlord’s PAN Card – Required if annual rent exceeds ₹1,00,000.
+Landlord’s PAN Card – Mandatory if annual rent exceeds ₹1,00,000.

 Documents Needed for HRA Exemption